adamkrawiec/taskyv2/README.md

 - [ ] install dayJS and use it
 - [ ] if decided that approach with *.paths.j files, with constants/methods make sense - continue.
 Otherwise - drop
 - [ ] insights module (user with most overdue, items with most overdue, items most completed, items with highest count of tasks)
+- [ ] service to create task and send email